-Findings: Target Met
+Findings: Target met

-Analysis: In AY 2017-2018, one hundred percent (100%) of enrolled students in UPSA 3600 were able to demonstrate the ability to perform critical analysis of video lectures provided and develop appropriate responses reinforcing course objectives and lesson standards.
-In AY2017-2018, one hundred percent (100%) of enrolled students in UPSA 3600 were able to demonstrate the ability to perform critical analysis of video lectures provided and develop appropriate responses reinforcing course objectives and lesson standards.
-Current exercises are appropriate devices to provide students with the opportunity to display understanding of foundational concepts in organizational behavior.
-Based on the analysis of the 2017-2018 results, in AY2018-2019 additional exercises were added to provide students with the opportunity to display a greater understanding of the foundational concepts of organizational behavior.
+Analysis: In AC 2018-2019, the target was met.
+One hundred percent (100%) of enrolled students in UPSA 3600 were able to demonstrate the ability to perform critical analysis of video lectures provided and develop appropriate responses reinforcing course objectives and lesson standards.
+Based on the analysis of the 2018-2019 results, in AC 2019-2020 additional exercises were added to provide students with the opportunity to display a greater understanding of the foundational concepts of organizational behavior.
 As a result, the target was met.

-Decision: Based on the analysis of AY 2018-2019 data, and to drive continuous improvement in student learning in 2019-2020, more rigor is indicated.
-Assignments will be evaluated and modified as needed to reinforce instructional elements present and to introduce additional content to the curriculum.
+Decision: Based on the analysis of AC 2019-2020 data and to drive continuous improvement in student learning in 2020-2021, more rigor will be added to the course.
+Assignments will be evaluated and modified to reinforce instructional elements present and to introduce additional content to the curriculum.
 To improve student performance, students will be provided a practice test delivered in the same format and conditions as the actual examinations.
-This will serve the direct purpose of familiarizing them with they type of questions to expect on the actual exam and require them to load the lockdown browser app to test on their computer days before taking the first test.
-The faculty will streamline the information available to the students on the LMS (remove PowerPoints) in order to better focus the course material as students' study.
+This will serve the direct purpose of familiarizing them with the type of questions to expect on the actual exam.
+Students will be required to load the lockdown browser app to test on their computer days before taking the first test.
+The faculty will streamline the information available to the students on the LMS (remove PowerPoints) to better focus the course material as students' study.
 The faculty will emphasize the importance of reading the text and available resources and their connections with one another.

 Comprehensive Summary of Key Evidence of Improvement Based on Analysis of Results.

-Based on an analysis of the AY2017-2018 data, the following changes were implemented in AY2018-2019:
+Based on an analysis of the AC 2018-2019 data, the following changes were implemented in AC 2019-2020:

-Provided students with increased instruction for tests, to include informing students to expect questions measuring analytical and application skills and the importance of reading and studying the textbook.

-Clarified and expanded instructions for the capstone exercise and additional time was allotted in the class schedule for the assignment.
-Additionally, emphasis of the importance of this assignment was provided students during the first days of class, and the assignment at that time was presented as a cumulative assignment which incorporated elements from throughout the semester.

-Additional exercises were added to UPSA 3600 to provide students with the opportunity to display a greater understanding of the foundational concepts of organizational behavior.
+- Faculty provided students with increased instruction for tests, informed students to expect questions measuring analytical and application skills, and the importance of reading and studying the textbook. - Additional research elements were required in assignments to increase understanding of concepts - Tests for courses were created from national normed and validated test banks. - Distribution of test questions were taken equally from each chapter. - In communications to the class, students were informed that test preparation procedures included the need to read the textbook and to be prepared for test questions at a higher level of cognitive thought above simple recitation. - Faculty clarified and expanded instructions for the capstone exercise and additional time was allotted in the class schedule for the assignment. - Emphasis of the importance of the capstone exercise was stressed during the first days of class, and the assignment at that time was presented as a cumulative assignment which incorporated elements from throughout the semester. - Students were encouraged to practice a close reading of the text in preparations for the test. - Additional exercises were added to provide students with the opportunity to display a greater understanding of the foundational concepts of organizational behavior.

-A new edition of the textbook for UPSA 3000 was introduced and did not impact outcomes.
-Performances in all areas were consistent with offerings from the prior edition.